 Takeaway networking tips

-Give your business the best chance at making a positive and professional impression with some basic networking tips:
+Give your business the best chance at making a positive and professional impression with these basic networking tips:

 - Ask unique questions that set you up for interesting answers.
 Most people will stick to a similar repertoire of questions but your unique and genuine questions will create opportunities for anecdotes or interesting facts that will forge deeper relationships.

-- Avoid buzzwords and rehearsed elevator pitches, but when asked about your business, be passionate, honest, and humorous.
+- Avoid buzzwords and rehearsed elevator pitches, and when asked about your business, be passionate, honest, and humorous.

 - Some basic research beforehand can help you get the most out of a networking event.
 When you approach a new network, knowing some context about their business can give you more of an advantage in the conversation.